karomancer/portfolio-nextjs/site/src/content/portfolio/clown-lipstick-applicator.md

 The best feedback we got with these early ideas was:

-> "You should really ask yourself if the phone is an add-on to your device, or if the device is an add-on to your phone"
+> "You should really ask yourself whether the phone is an add-on to your device, or if the device is an add-on to your phone"

 A helmet felt more like the phone is an add-on to it, so we went with the phone case idea!